sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 Add a summary and remarks xml code comment element.
 The summary is a single line.
 The remarks can be multiple lines using <para></para> tags for additional structuring of content.
 Begin the summary sentence with a verb.

-For example: ‚ÄúOpens the, Creates the, Returns the, Responds to, Represents a, Provides access to, etc.‚Äù
+For example: ìOpens the, Creates the, Returns the, Responds to, Represents a, Provides access to, etc.î

 ```c#
 /// <summary>